Grzetan/Interactive-Newtons-Fractal-Generator/README.md

 # Interactive Newtons Fractal Generator

 Visaulization of Newton's Fractal written in C/C++.
-This program generates Newton's fractal based on polynomial provided in parameters and saves it in file called `Newtons-Fractal-123456789.png` where this long number is current timestamp.
+This program generates Newton's fractal based on polynomial provided in parameters and saves it to `.png` image.

 # Requirements